Pold87/LLM2Swarm/README.md

 ## Setup

 1. Clone the repository.
-2. Set up and install a all prerequistes.
+2. Set up and install all prerequistes.
 4. Build `argos-python` as follows:
 	```
 	 cd argos3-python